Clemapfel/jluna/docs/manual.md

 Where the first argument of assign is the variables name, the second argument is the new desired value.

-If the variable we want to assign does not exist yet, we can performantly create it using `create_or_assign`:
+If the variable we want to assign does not exist yet, `assign` will throw an exception.
+Instead, we can create new variables using `create_or_assign`:

 ```cpp
 // create variable `new_var` and assign it 777